KarolBukowski94/Excel_Project-Data_Analytics/1_Data_Nerds_Salary_Dashboard/README.md

 ## Conclusion

-This dashboard showcases salary trends across various data-related job titles, enabling users to make well-informed career decisions.
-By exploring the data, users can gain insights into how location and job type influence salaries.
+This interactive tool provides insights into how job title, location, and job type influence final salary, helping users make informed career decisions.
+The dashboard supports job seekers in negotiating fair compensation and is a valuable resource for professionals transitioning into higher-paying roles in the data science industry.